 How does the Aqua-stop hose work?

 It’s a hose within a hose.
 The outer hose is made of corrugated plastic designed to contain any water if the inner hose leaks.
-There is also a plastic housing at the end where it connects to the water tap (see pic on right column).
+There is also a plastic housing at the end where it connects to the water tap.

-- Many people’s taps point out horizontally and some of these hoses should only be fitted pointing down as shown in the photo opposite.
-Check the instruction book for fitting instructions)
+4: Many people’s taps point out horizontally and some of these hoses should only be fitted pointing down as shown in the photo below.
+Check your instruction manual for fitting instructions)

 Can you replace an aqua stop hose with a normal fill hose?